danielsaidi/OnboardingKit/Sources/OnboardingKit/OnboardingKit.docc/OnboardingKit.md

 ![OnboardingKit logo](Logo.png)

-OnboardingKit is a Swift & SwiftUI SDK that helps you create amazing onboarding experiences.
+OnboardingKit is SwiftUI SDK that helps you create amazing onboarding experiences on all major Apple platforms.

-OnboardingKit has different onboarding types.
-A standard ``Onboarding`` is shown at once, and only once, while other types can require multiple presentation attempts, a certain number of "incorrect" actions, etc.

-OnboardingKit has powerful components like ``OnboardingPageView`` and ``OnboardingSlideshow`` and an ``OnboardingScreen`` container that can present any onboarding flow with additional controls.
+OnboardingKit has different ``Onboarding`` types, powerful onboarding components like ``OnboardingPageView`` and ``OnboardingSlideshow``, an ``OnboardingScreen`` that can wrap any onboarding flow, and much more.

 ## Installation